masfranzhuo/flutter_crud_with_bloc/README.md

-# Simple Flutter CRUD
+# Flutter CRUD with BLoC

 A Flutter CRUD project.

-This project use [REQ | RES](https://reqres.in/) as its API URL.
+This project use [JSONPlaceholder](https://jsonplaceholder.typicode.com/) as its API URL.
 So, the data will not really created, updated or even deleted.